 - Further analysis and insights into the causes and social determinants of death among children to enable policy makers to make evidence-based decisions and programs.

 The data collection of the 2019 VASA, both the survey and qualitative components, was conducted between October and December 2019.
 Fifteen survey teams followed up on 3,215 under-five deaths recorded in the NDHS 2018 survey, which were scattered among 1,014 locations in all the 36 states and the Federal Capital Territory.
 Qualitative data were collected across 12 states in the six geopolitical zones of Nigeria.
 A total of 72 in-depth interviews with caretakers, 48 focus group discussions with community leaders, 12 key informant interviews with health providers, and one facility observation in each state, were conducted between October and November, 2019.
-Learn more about the VASA study and data collection process by watching this video.
+Learn more about the data collection process by watching this video.

 - Adewemimo A, Kalter HD, Perin J, Koffi AK, Quinley J, Black RE (2017) Direct estimates of cause-specific mortality fractions and rates of under-five deaths in the northern and southern regions of Nigeria by verbal autopsy interview.
 PLoS ONE 12(5): e0178129. https://doi.org/10.1371/journal.pone.0178129